 Moms2B Avoid Fluoride

-During pregnancy moms know to protect their babies by avoiding
+During pregnancy Moms know to protect their babies by avoiding smoking, alcohol, medications, raw meat, and seafood (particularly high-mercury fish).

 Why add fluoride to the list?